Scandinavian Studies

 The BYU Scandinavian Studies Program offers language courses, a minor, academic internships, Language Certificates, and more.
 Students taking language classes enjoy a communication-based curriculum and learn real-world skills in reading, writing, listening and speaking.
 The Scandinavian language program is proficiency-oriented and teaches language through culture.
 Questions about Scandinavian language courses can be directed to one of the Language Coordinators.

 Students who take classes in the minor develop a deeper cultural understanding plus analytic and writing skills that complement any major.
 They benefit from small class sizes, engaging topics, and even the availability of scholarship money.
-Questions about the program can be directed to Dr. Nate Kramer, the coordinator and Section Head of Scandinavian Studies.
+Questions about the program can be directed to Dr. Nate Kramer, the program coordinator for Scandinavian Studies.

-The BYU Language Certificate provides official recognition of your foreign language proficiency in Danish, Finnish, Norwegian or Swedish.
+• The BYU Language Certificate provides official recognition of your language proficiency in Swedish.
 Requires Scand 320*, and 330* and 340 in your language of specialty, plus an OPI test.
-See link or contact the Center for Language Studies for additional information.
+See link for additional information.
+(For the 2024-2025 school year, we are unable to offer Language Certificates in Danish, Finnish or Norwegian.
+Contact the Center for Language Studies for more information.)

 • Language Challenge Exams: Students taking a Scandinavian language 330* course (202 in the case of Icelandic) can take the Challenge Exam to receive up to 16 graded credit hours for 101, 102, 201, and 211R (conversation).
 Please see link for more information.